 Voting Options Non-registered (beneficial) shareholders Registered shareholders Your intermediary sent you a voting instruction form with this package.
 We do not have records of your shareholdings, so you must follow the instructions from your intermediary.
 We sent you a proxy form with your Notice package.
 The proxy authorizes someone to attend the meeting and vote for you.
-In Person at the AGM Follow the instructions provided by your intermediary.
+In Person at the Meeting Follow the instructions provided by your intermediary.
 Most commonly, you will simply insert your name in the space provided for appointing a proxyholder.
 DO NOT complete the voting section because you will be voting at the meeting.
 Don't complete or return the enclosed proxy.
 Bring it with you to the meeting.
-Please register with CST Trust Company when you arrive a at the meeting.
+Please register with AST Trust Company when you arrive at the meeting.
 By Mail, Fax or Internet Complete the voting instruction form and return it as per the instructions on the form.
-Complete the proxy form and return it to CST Trust Company by mail or fax, or complete the form online.
+Complete the proxy form and return it to AST Trust Company by mail or fax, or complete the form online.
 You may either mark your votes or appoint another person (the proxyholder) to attend the meeting and vote your shares for you.
-You may either mark your votes or appoint another person (the proxyholder) to attend the meeting and vote your shares for you.
-Your voting instruction form tells you how to return the form and should provide options for mailing, faxing and online voting.
-CST Trust Company must receive your completed proxy no later than 11:00 AM (MDT) on April 24, 2017 (the proxy deadline).
-Your intermediary must receive your voting instructions with sufficient time to act on them, generally 1 business day before the proxy deadline, which would be Friday, April 21.
-You may return your completed proxy: By mail (in the envelope provided) By fax to 1-888-249-6189 Online at cstvotemyproxy.com Appointing a Proxyholder Your voting instruction or proxy form names Darin Rayburn or Naomi Stefura, officers of Melcor, as your proxyholder.
-You can also choose another person to be your proxyholder by printing that person's name in the space provided (or following the online instructions).
+You may either mark your votes or appoint another person (the proxyholder) to attend the meeting and vote your shares for you. k Your voting instruction form tells you how to return the form and should provide options for mailing, faxing and online voting.
+AST Trust Company must receive your completed proxy no later than 11:00 AM (MDT) on April 26, 2019 (the proxy deadline). • Your intermediary must receive your voting instructions with sufficient time to act on them, generally 1 business day before the proxy deadline, which would be April 25, 2019.
+You may return your completed proxy: By mail (in the envelope provided) By fax to 1-888-249-6189 Online at astvotemyproxy.com Appointing a Proxyholder Your voting instruction or proxy form names Darin Raybu proxyholder.
+You can also choose another person to be space provided (or following the online instructions).
+The your proxyholder by printing that person's name in the space provided (or following the online instructions).
 The proxyholder you name does not need to be a shareholder.
 Your proxyholder must attend the meeting to vote for you.
-25 Your proxyholder must vote according to the instructions you provided.
+Your proxyholder must vote according to the instructions you provided.
 If you did not specify how you want to vote, your proxyholder can vote your shares as he or she wishes.
 Your proxyholder will also decide how to vote on amendments or variations to any item of business or new matters that are properly brought before the meeting.
-If you complete and return the form without naming a different proxyholder or specifying how you want to vote, Darin Rayburn or Naomi Stefura will vote as follows for you: For fixing the number of directors at nine
+If you complete and return the form without naming a different proxyholder or specifying how you want to vote, Darin Rayburn or Naomi Stefura will vote as follows for you: • For fixing the number of directors at nine • For the election of director nominees • For the appointment of the shareholders' auditors